qiangbao/dotnet-samples/sample-1/README.md

 ### sortWords.exe

-This app should sort a sentence's words by their length and output a new "sentence" with the words arranged in order.
+This program should sort a sentence's words by their length and output a new "sentence" with the words arranged in order.

     > sortWords.exe the quick brown fox jumps over the lazy dog
     > the fox the dog over lazy quick brown jumps